 - Usability testing.
 We test how easily a user can edit the modules via the admin panel, how intuitive the website navigation is, and so on.
 Our principal goal is to simulate any actions that a real user may perform both on a desktop computer and mobile device.
 A website interface must be clean and straightforward.
 Anyone should find it simple to move around, whether he/she sees it for the first time or is going to work with it regularly.

 - Security testing.
-It’s particularly important if the modules have been built by our developers.
+This activity is particularly important if the modules have been built by our developers.

 - Markup validation against the World Wide Web Consortium (W3C) Standards.
 The goal is to make sure the markup contains no critical HTML or CSS syntax errors.
-Our developers and QA engineers strictly follow all of the W3C coding specifications.
-That guarantees that a design will display correctly in all browsers.
+Our developers and website quality assurance experts strictly follow all of the W3C coding specifications.
+That guarantees that a design will render correctly in all browsers.

 - Graphical testing.
 We verify that a page or website corresponds exactly to your design.
 Our work is always pixel-perfect.
 However, we can be flexible under certain circumstances.
 For instance, if we’ve noticed an inaccuracy in your design, such as different offset values in different headings, we may decide not to follow the design to the letter and correct those mistakes in the markup.

-This is what the functional testing phase, in its turn, includes:
+This is what the functional testing phase includes:

 - Verification that the specified features and all of the client’s requirements have been implemented the right way.
-The QA engineer thoroughly tests every button or gallery.
+The website QA/testing procedure suggests that no button or gallery is skipped.
 We check all forms, fill in all fields, register in all forms, and go over all the user’s steps without exception.
 We search for and fix critical bugs:

 ✘A page isn’t displayed correctly